- Should I Become a Firefighter in North Dakota?

 How Much Can I Make After Becoming a Firefighter in North Dakota?

-As per the US Bureau of Labor Statistics, firefighters working in North Dakota were getting an annual mean salary of $46,080 in 2019.
+As per the US Bureau of Labor Statistics, firefighters working in North Dakota were getting an annual mean salary of $49,600 in 2020, while their annual median income stood at $50,010.